Maikal Chandra

-Maikal Chandra is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
+Maikal Chandra is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh.
 He represents the Dhanaura constituency of Uttar Pradesh and is a member of the Samajwadi Party.

 Early life and education

 Maikal Chandra was born in Dhanaura, Amroha, Uttar Pradesh.
 He holds Master of Arts degree.
 Chandra belongs to the scheduled caste community.

 Political career

 Maikal Chandra has been a MLA for one term.
 He represented the Dhanaura constituency and is a member of the Samajwadi Party.